meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 ## Inversing the UVs

-DXT compression comes from the DirectX world, where the V texture coordinate is inversed compared to OpenGL.
-So if you use compressed textures, you'll have to use ( coord.u, 1.0-coord.v) to fetch the correct texel.
-You can do this whenever you want : in your export script, in your loader, in your shader...
+DXT compression comes from the DirectX world, where the V texture coordinate is flipped compared to OpenGL.
+So if you use compressed textures, you'll have to use (coord.u, 1.0-coord.v) to fetch the correct texel.
+You can do this flipping whenever you want: in your export script, in your loader or in your shader, but make sure to do it consistently in one place.

 # Conclusion

-You just learnt to create, load and use textures in OpenGL.
+You have just learnt to create, load and use textures in OpenGL.

-In general, you should only use compressed textures, since they are smaller to store, almost instantaneous to load, and faster to use; the main drawback it that you have to convert your images through The Compressonator (or any similar tool)
+In general, you should seriously consider using DXT compressed textures, since they are smaller to store, faster to load, and just as fast to use.
+The loss of quality is seldom noticeable, and the main drawback is that you have to pre-process your images with some compression tool.
+If you choose not to use DXT compression, use an image file format with non-destructive compression like PNG rather than JPEG.
+If you are only writing a small demo, feel free to use the BMP loading code presented above, or roll your own code for some other simple uncompressed file format like TGA, but both BMP and TGA are outdated and bad file formats that really deserve to be put to rest.

 # Exercices

 * The DDS loader is implemented in the source code, but not the texture coordinate modification.
 Change the code at the appropriate place to display the cube correctly.
 * Experiment with the various DDS formats.
-Do they give different result ?
-Different compression ratios ?
+They give different results, and different compression ratios.
-* Try not to generate mipmaps in The Compressonator.
-What is the result ?
-Give 3 different ways to fix this.
+* Try not generating mipmaps before saving the DXT file.
+What is the result?
+Think of 3 different ways to fix this.

 # References

 * [Using texture compression in OpenGL](http://www.oldunreal.com/editing/s3tc/ARB_texture_compression.pdf) , S&eacute;bastien Domine, NVIDIA